robbert-vdh/yabridge/README.md

 6. The Wine VST host loads the Windows VST plugin and starts forwarding messages over the sockets described above.
-7. After the Windows VST plugin has started loading we will forward all values from the plugin's `AEffect` struct to the Linux native VST plugin using the socket described above.
+7. After the Windows VST plugin has started loading we will forward all values from the plugin's `AEffect` struct to the Linux native VST plugin over the `dispatcher()` socket.
+This is only done once at startup.
 After this point the plugin will stop blocking and has finished loading.